jeremy-aubrey/multi-threaded-server/README.md

 - Mean (of primes)
 - Standard Deviation (of primes)

+Calculations are delegated to separate threads and results are aggregated, formatted, and returned to the client.

 ### To Build:
 Download the java source code and run the following command in the same directory:
 ```powershell